 From rivers and woodlands, to birds and flowers, our natural world is struggling.
-Over half the species assessed in the State of Nature report have suffered since the 1970s, and many of our most-loved animals are suffering.
-Just some of the declines we have seen in recent years include:
+Over half the species assessed in the State of Nature report have suffered since the 1970s, and many of our most-loved animals are in trouble:

 - 66% decline in the number of barn owls since the 1930s

-- 95% decline in the number of basking shark in UK waters since 1950s
+- 95% decline in the number of basking shark in UK waters since the 1950s

 - 40% decline in the number of Atlantic salmon since the 1970s

 - 90% decline in the number of common frogs since the 1980s

 - 90% decline in the number of water voles since the 1990s

 - 97% decline in the number of hedgehogs since the 1950s.

 Each generation is beginning to expect less and less - for they are seeing less and less and accepting that as normal.
 Many of today’s teenagers have never seen a hedgehog, for example, except on the screen of their phones.
 This is not the legacy we want to leave behind.
 That is not the Yorkshire we love.